john-cd/rust_howto/bk/drafts/categories/no-std/index.md

 {{#include no_std.incl.md}}

-## Crates that are able to function without the Rust standard library
+## Crates Functioning Without the Rust Standard Library

 Consult the [`no-std`][cat-no-std] category on `crates.io`.